Dark Mode Light Mode

 Pros

-Unique location with beautiful landscapes
+• Unique location with beautiful landscapes

-Restaurants with delicious local and middle eastern food
+• Restaurants with delicious local and Middle Eastern food

-All sorts of international food is available
+• All sorts of international food is available

-Very low crime rate
+• Very low crime rate

-People are helpful and super friendly
+• People are helpful and super friendly

-Cost of living in Erbil is fairly cheap compared to many other countries
+• The cost of living in Erbil is fairly cheap compared to many other countries

 Cons

-Further outside the city, the area is not safe near Turkey and Iran
+• Further outside the city, the area is not safe near Turkey and Iran

-Drone attacks close to city can occur
+• Drone attacks close to the city can occur

-A limited number of places to visit due to safety issues
+• A limited number of places to visit due to safety issues

 Expats in Erbil: Erbil in Short

-Erbil has been inhabited since then by its current population, making it one of the world’s oldest inhabited towns.
+Since then, Erbil has been inhabited by its current population, making it one of the world’s oldest inhabited towns.

 Read more about the old city center here.